Amin-MAG/My-Notes/Backend-Development.md

 ---
 title: Backend Development
 draft: true
-tags: []
+tags: [backend, system-design, security, networking, software-engineering]
 ---
 # Backend Development

 ## API Architecture Styles

-APIs or Application Programming Interfaces are the backbone of our interconnected digital world.
+APIs (Application Programming Interfaces) are the backbone of our interconnected digital world.
 They act as bridges, allowing distinct software components to communicate and interact.
-There several architectural style that can be used.
+There are several architectural styles that can be used.

 ### SOAP

-It's a veteran in the field, mature, comprehensive, and XML-based.
-SOAP is heavily used in financial service and payment gateways where security and reliability are key.
+It is a veteran in the field, mature, comprehensive, and XML-based.
+SOAP is heavily used in financial services and payment gateways where security and reliability are key.

-IBM and Microsoft define a new way to define the APIs in 2007 which is called WSDL.
-WSDL contains all definitions about the API such as Elements, Operations, Messages, etc..
-You can use SoapUI to see the API definition.
+IBM and Microsoft defined a new way to describe APIs in 2007 called WSDL.
+WSDL contains all definitions about the API such as Elements, Operations, Messages, etc. You can use SoapUI to view the API definition.

 ### RESTful

-They are like the Internet's backbone. popular, easy to implement, and use HTTP methods.
-If you need real-time data or operate with a highly connected data model, This might not be the right choice.
+They are like the Internet's backbone.
+Popular, easy to implement, and they use HTTP methods.
+If you need real-time data or operate with a highly connected data model, this might not be the right choice.

 ### GraphQL

-It is not only a API architecture style, but also a query language.
-The client can specify the exact required fields by the query language.
-This means no more over-fetching or under-fetching of data.
-It leads to more efficient network communication and faster responses.
+It is not only an API architecture style, but also a query language.
+The client can specify the exact required fields using the query language.
+This means no more over-fetching or under-fetching of data, leading to more efficient network communication and faster responses.

 ### gRPC

-It's modern, high-performance, and uses Protocol Buffers.
+It is modern, high-performance, and uses Protocol Buffers.
 It is a favorite choice for microservices architectures.

 - [gRPC](gRPC.md)
 - [gRPC in Golang](Golang/gRPC.md)

 ### WebSocket

 WebSocket is all about real-time, bidirectional, and persistent connections.
-It is perfect for live chat applications and real-time gaming, where low-latency is a key.
+It is perfect for live chat applications and real-time gaming, where low latency is key.

 ### Webhook